SSDLC Hub / Phase Reference

 Attack Velocity (Δt)

-The time between threat detection and response determines your true exposure.
-Design-phase decisions about monitoring, automation, and incident response capabilities directly impact your Detection Coverage Score.
+The time between threat detection and response determines real exposure.
+Design-phase decisions about monitoring, automation, and incident response capabilities directly drive detection coverage per cluster.

-The critical insight is this: all 10 threat clusters require design-phase decisions.
-Even implementation-focused clusters (#2, #3, #7) demand strategic choices about language selection, team composition, tooling, and standards before a single line of code is written.
+All 10 clusters demand design-phase decisions.
+Even implementation-focused clusters (#2, #3, #7) require strategic choices about language, team, tooling, and standards before a single line of code is written.
+The lifecycle turns "secure by design" from a slogan into a discipline when every phase produces cluster-tagged deliverables and attack paths with named interruptions.